patfiaux/RELICS/README.md

 | 96 | 89 | 109 | 17 | 3 | 4 | 5 | 0 |
 | 104 | 97 | 116 | 38 | 190 | 198 | 194 | 23 |

-The second file contains all remaining info about the guides such as targeting position and type of guide (positive control, negative control, exon targeting etc.).
+The guide information file contains all remaining info about the guides such as targeting position and type of guide (positive control, negative control, exon targeting etc.).
 Non-targeting controls should be specified by setting `chrom`, `start`, and `end` to NA.
 The columns specifying chromosome, guide target start, guide target end and label (chrom, start, end label) are mandatory.

 | chrom | start | end | label |
 |----------|----------|----------|----------|